🏗️ Components#

 Le Truc provides several built-in parsers for common attribute types.
 See the Parsers section in the API reference for detailed descriptions and usage examples.

-Selecting Elements#
+Query Elements#

 Use the provided selector utilities to find descendant elements within your component: